Where Unwinding Meets Engagement: What is Active Relaxation?

 In essence, active relaxation is any activity that relaxes your mind and body while still engaging them.
 It takes elements of both leisure and productivity and turns them into something calming, grounding, and centering.

-One of the most common active relaxation techniques is called Progressive Muscle Relaxation (PMR).
+One of the most common active relaxation techniques is Progressive Muscle Relaxation (PMR).
 In this method, you relax your entire body by tensing and relaxing one group of muscles at a time in harmony with your breath.
 Guided by vocal audio or soft music, PMR has both physical and mental components.
 If you’re unsure how to tense and release specific muscles, follow these steps:

 Shoulders → Shrug them toward your ears